Kay Baxter: Bodybuilding

 Baxter's clothed entrance into the host hotel lobby at that Olympia has become legendary among longtime bodybuilding fans.
 Reg Bradford, in his contest coverage for BodyPower magazine, called her "massive with a capital M" and declared it was apparent "Lindsay Wagner had been imitating The Bionic Woman on television" for here was a true superwoman in the flesh.
 In a posthumous interview published by Female Bodybuilding and Weight Training, Baxter claimed a competitor came up to her in tears, saying, "That's not what a female bodybuilder should look like!"
 Muscle & Fitness' contest coverage estimated Baxter gained 8 pounds of muscle, an amazing amount back then for a 5-3 female bodybuilder.
 As a matter of fact, Baxter weighed in at 129.
 By modern standards, she would be a good-sized light heavyweight in a class competition.
 Back then, only Carla Dunlap rivaled Baxter's combination of size and definition.
 The Women's Physique Publication reported that the IFBB circulated a memo among the judges, admonishing them not to reward "uncontrolled muscularity."
 Baxter would finish eighth, but immediately gained a devoted legion of followers among fans and more than a few competitors.

-Unlike many women then and now, Baxter was a complete bodybuilder.
-She boasted superior size in almost every body part.
-Though an H-frame with broad shoulders and hips with a thick waist, the kind of build perfect for powerlifting more so than bodybuilding, she simply gave herself a V-shape by building incredibly massive latissimus dorsi muscles and huge deltoids.
-Her legs would be admired for their tremendous mass and shape, although she sometimes had trouble getting them defined for contests.

 Baxter also understood that one of the things that drew bodybuilding fans to the sport/activity were the physiques of seemingly superhuman size, seeming to symbolize superhuman strength and will.
 Superhero comic books had been filled with bodybuilding ads since the 1960s.
 She figured women's bodybuilding fans were no different and she herself declared to Muscle & Fitness in 1983 "I want to be superwoman!"
 She made a wrestling video with her taking on another of bodybuilding's most muscular women, Pillow, and in an interview published posthumously by Flex Magazine, stated she liked it because they "looked like two superwomen fighting."
 In the just dawning age of common VCR usage, Baxter sold tapes of her wrestling Pillow or men.
 (Bodybuilding world gossip has it that Baxter was such a physical woman, she'd playfully put friends in leg scissors to see if they could escape or last before giving up).